macz-norton/semantic-accessibility-webpage-refactor/README.md

 ## Description

-This respository highlights the changes to an existing marketing agency webpage that improve the webpage's semantic HTML, accessibility, and search engine optimization (SEO).
+Refactored an existing marketing agency webpage to improve accessibility and search engine optimization (SEO).

 ```
 AS A marketing agency